Austin Idol: Alabama, Tennessee, and Texas (1982–1987)

 Idol returned to the Continental Wrestling Association in August 1985, teaming with Jerry Lawler in a short feud with the Fabulous Freebirds.
 In December 1985, he and Lawler defeated Bill Dundee and Dutch Mantel to win the AWA Southern Tag Team Championship.
 The title was vacated later that month when Lawler lost a loser leaves town match to Dundee, and Idol left the Continental Wrestling Association once again.
 In early 1986, Idol appeared in Texas with World Class Championship Wrestling and Texas All-Star Wrestling.
 In January 1986, Idol defeated Big Bubba in Ponce, Puerto Rico to win the Texas All-Star Wrestling USA Heavyweight Championship; he held the title until April 1986, when he was defeated by Al Madril in Pasadena, Texas.

 Idol returned to the Continental Wrestling Association yet again in June 1986.
 In January 1987, he turned on Jerry Lawler, beginning what was regarded as "the most memorable series of their feud".
 In early 1987, Idol acquired Paul E. Dangerously as his manager.
 In February 1987, Idol won a tournament to become the new AWA Southern Heavyweight Champion, defeating Soul Train Jones in the tournament final.
 His reign lasted until April 1987 when Lawler defeated him in a chain match.
 One week later, Idol challenged Lawler for the title in a hair versus hair cage match.
-Idol defeated Lawler to regain the title after his ally Tommy Rich - who hid underneath the ring for the entirety of the event - emerged to assist him, Following the match, Idol and Rich beat down Lawler and shaved his head, enraging the Mid-South Coliseum audience.
+Idol defeated Lawler to regain the title after his ally Tommy Rich (This was the first incarnation of the Dangerous Alliance: Paul E Dangerously, Austin Idol, and Tommy Rich)- who hid underneath the ring for the entirety of the event - emerged to assist him, Following the match, Idol and Rich beat down Lawler and shaved his head, enraging the Mid-South Coliseum audience.
 Idol's third reign as AWA Southern Heavyweight Champion ended in June 1987 when he was once again defeated by Lawler.
 One week later, Idol and Rich lost to Lawler and Dundee in a scaffold match.
 Following this, Idol left the Continental Wrestling Association for a tour of Japan.
 The feud between Idol/Rich and Lawler was named "Feud of the Year" for 1987 by the Wrestling Observer Newsletter.